wajidumar/Data-Science-Projects/N2O emission project/emmit.md

 model1=LinearRegression().fit(X,y)
 ```

-To evaluate the model efficiency/accuracy/fitness, the data is divided into training and testing data.
-The training data will be used to train the model and the prediction will be carried out on test data.
+To evaluate the model efficiency/accuracy/fitness, the data was divided into training and testing data.
+The training data was used to train the model and the prediction was carried out on the test data.

 ```python